Skip to main content

 Cosign for image signing

 Starting with the 2024.3.0 release, GitGuardian has enhanced the security of our images through the implementation of Cosign for image signing, aligning with SLSA 2 standards.
 This ensures all images are secure from their creation to deployment.
+You can also verify the provenance validation process for the Replicated SDK.

 info